 - A.1.
-Magnetism and Electricity.

-- A.2.
-Primary Batteries.

-- G.2.
-Power Plant for Telegraph and Telephone purposes.

-- G.3.
-Maintenance of Power Plant.
+Magnetism and Electricity. - A.2.
+Primary Batteries. - G.2.
+Power Plant for Telegraph and Telephone purposes. - G.3.
+Maintenance of Power Plant for Telegraph and Telephone purposes. - G.4.

-- G.4.
 Telegraph Battery Power Distribution Boards.

-The following are also of interest:
+The following are also of interest :

-- "Secondary Cell Maintenance and Records," Circular Telephones, June, 1919. - Instructions on Telephone and Telegraph Secondary Cell Maintenance Procedure in the Secondary Cell.
-Log Book T.E.
-1122.
+- "Secondary Cell Maintenance and Records," Circular Telephones, June, 1919. - Instructions on Telephone and Telegraph Secondary Cell Maintenance Procedure in the Secondary Cell Log Book TE 1122.